abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 themselves in a higher degree of virtue and generosity, as well as in aspects of right view and discernment.

-3\.
-In a Dhamma talk several years ago, you mentioned in an interview a Christian monk.
+Q: In a Dhamma talk several years ago, you mentioned in an interview a Christian monk.
 Reflecting on his forty years of monastic life, the monk said something about “I wish I’d been more kind.”
 Reflecting on your thirty-five years in robes, do you have any lessons that stand out?
 I’m not interested in regrets, but the kind of wisdom-knowledge that the accumulation of years of practice illuminates.

-It would depend on whatever is the thought of the moment as it comes out.
+A: It would depend on whatever is the thought of the moment as it comes out.
 It is also very encouraging that people actually remember Dhamma talks.
 I had forgotten I said that.